cloudmesh/classes/docs/source/i524/2017/technologies.rst

      a.
-Disco from discoproject.org represents an implementation of mapreduce for distributed computing that benefits end users by relieving them of the need to handle “difficult technicalities related to distribution such as communication protocols, load balancing, locking, job scheduling, and fault tolerance.”
+Disco from discoproject.org represents an implementation of mapreduce for distributed computing that benefits end users by relieving them of the need to handle "difficult technicalities related to distribution such as communication protocols, load balancing, locking, job scheduling, and fault tolerance."
      :cite:`www-whatis-discoproject` Its designers wrote the software
      in Erlang, an inherently fault tolerant language.
-In addition, Disco’s creators chose Erlang because they believe it best meets the software’s need to handle “tens of thousands of tasks in parallel.” :cite:`www-erlangprime-discoproject` Python was used
+In addition, Disco’s creators chose Erlang because they believe it best meets the software’s need to handle "tens of thousands of tasks in parallel." :cite:`www-erlangprime-discoproject` Python was used
      for Disco’s libraries.
-Finally, Disco supports pipelines, “a linear sequence of stages, where the outputs of each stage are grouped into the input of the subsequent stage.”
+Finally, Disco supports pipelines, "a linear sequence of stages, where the outputs of each stage are grouped into the input of the subsequent stage."
      :cite:`www-clarridge-discoproject` Its designers implemented
      Disco’s libraries in Python.
 Disco originated within Nokia Corp. to handle large data sets.
 Since then it has proven itself